Think Like a Monk Book Summary I Jay Shetty

 1) Routine

-• Considering morning is quiet, it is perfect time for writing, meditation, quick exercise, longer shower or having tea with peace.
-This will help you start your day well and set the tone for upcoming day.
+• Considering morning is quiet, it is the perfect time for writing, meditation, quick exercise, a longer shower, or having tea with peace.
+This will help you start your day well and set the tone for the upcoming day.

 2) The Mind

-• Should-self, Want-self – There is constant battle between our should-self and want-self to act on anything or not to act.
-We often ignore what we know we should do and good for us in exchange of what we want to do in the moment, which may not be the best solution.
+• Should-self, Want-self – There is a constant battle between our should-self and want-self to act on anything or not to work.
+We often ignore what we should do and what is good for us in exchange for what we want to do, which may not be the best solution.

-• Addressing yourself with name, self-talk is powerful way of improving self-awareness and reframing our self-talk for getting better at everything we want to pursue.
+• Addressing yourself with name self-talk is a powerful way of improving self-awareness and reframing our self-talk to get better at everything we want to pursue.

 3) Ego